-This statement is made pursuant to s.54 of the Modern Slavery Act 2015 and sets out the steps that Wright Health Group Ltd has taken and is continuing to take to ensure that modern slavery or human trafficking is not taking place within our business or supply chain.
+This statement is made pursuant to Section 54 of the Modern Slavery Act 2015 and sets out the steps that Wright Health Group Ltd has taken and is continuing to take to ensure that modern slavery and human trafficking are not taking place within our business or supply chain.

-Wright Health Group Ltd is committed to the manufacture and supply of safe, legal products that meet or exceed statutory and customer requirements and that it conducts its business according to the standards of good ethical, employment and environmental practice contained in this policy.
-Modern slavery encompasses slavery, servitude, human trafficking and forced labour.
+Wright Health Group Ltd is committed to the manufacture and supply of safe, legal products that meet or exceed statutory and customer requirements.
+We conduct our business according to the standards of good ethical, employment and environmental practice contained in this policy.

 We are committed to acting ethically and with integrity and transparency in all business dealings and to putting effective systems and controls in place to safeguard against any form of modern slavery taking place within the business or our supply chain.

 Wright Health Group Ltd expects its suppliers and partners to operate on the same principles.

 Wright Health Group Ltd operates in the UK, Hungary, South Africa and USA and it’s principal activity continues to be the manufacture, import and purchase of dental equipment and material of all kinds and the distribution of these products both wholesale and retail in the UK, South Africa, USA and other overseas markets.

 We operate a number of internal policies to ensure that we are conducting business in an ethical and transparent manner.
 These include:

 - Ethical Employment Standards Policy.
 This code explains the manner in which we behave as an organisation and how we expect our employees and suppliers to act.

 - Recruitment policy.
 We operate a robust recruitment policy, including conducting eligibility to work in the UK checks for all employees to safeguard against human trafficking or individuals being forced to work against their will.